MattyIce/postpromoter/README.md

 Then set the following options in `config.json`:

 Most of the settings are the same with @MattyIce's repo, so you can find setting details in his README file [here](https://github.com/MattyIce/postpromoter).
-To enable the `Tag Promotion` feature and do some customer settings, you just have to edit the following options
+To enable the `Tag Promotion` feature and do some customized settings, you just have to edit the following options

 ```
 "allow_tag_promotion": true, # enable the feature